Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Output files**

 Based on the paths of ``--main_gff``, ``screenshot`` will generate a folder - ``screenshots`` under the folder of ``--main_gff``.
-Output files will be stored in this folder. the output files and folderss are as following:
+Output files will be stored in this folder. the output files and folders are as following:

 **forward.txt:** Batch file of the forward strand for running on IGV.